zhouer/Sidekick/docs/python-development.md

     *   Upon readiness, the library sends a `global/clearAll` message to the UI.
 3.  **Synchronous Sends:** Once the connection is ready, messages sent via component methods (like `grid.set_color()` or `button.text = "New"`) are attempted immediately.
 There is no internal queue or buffering if the connection is not ready; connection establishment blocks instead.
 4.  **Exception-Based Error Handling:** Connection failures (initial refusal, timeout waiting for UI, disconnection during operation) will immediately **raise specific `SidekickConnectionError` exceptions**, halting the operation.
 The library does **not** attempt automatic reconnection.
 The user's script must handle these exceptions if recovery is desired (though typically the script would exit).
+5.  **Component Instance Identification:**
+    *   Each component instance is assigned a unique **`instance_id`**.
+    *   Users can optionally provide a custom `instance_id` (string) during component creation (e.g., `Button(..., instance_id="my-unique-button")`).
+If provided, this ID must be unique across all components in the script.
+    *   If no `instance_id` is provided, the library automatically generates one (e.g., "button-1").
+    *   Duplicate `instance_id`s (either user-provided or due to an unlikely collision with auto-generated ones if mixed) will cause a `ValueError` during component creation, preventing runtime ambiguity.
-5.  **Component Parenting:** Components can be nested using several methods:
+6.  **Component Parenting:** Components can be nested using several methods:
     *   The `parent` argument in a component's constructor (`Button(..., parent=my_row)`).
     *   The `container.add_child(component)` method on `Row` or `Column` instances after creation.
     *   Passing existing child components as positional arguments to the `Row` or `Column` constructor (`Row(button1, label1)`).
 Internally, this uses `add_child`.
-6.  **UI Event Handling:** User interactions (clicks, text submissions) in the UI trigger event messages back to Python, which are dispatched to specific callback functions registered via:
+7.  **UI Event Handling (Structured Events):** User interactions (clicks, text submissions) in the UI trigger event messages back to Python.
+These are dispatched to specific callback functions registered via:
     *   Constructor parameters (e.g., `Button(..., on_click=my_handler)`).
     *   Dedicated methods (e.g., `button.on_click(my_handler)`).
     *   Decorators (e.g., `@button.click`).
+    *   All event callbacks now receive a single, **structured event object** (e.g., `ButtonClickEvent`, `GridClickEvent`) as their argument.
+This object contains event-specific data (like coordinates for a grid click, or the submitted value for a textbox) as well as common contextual information like the `instance_id` of the component that triggered the event and the event `type`.
+See `sidekick.events` for defined event classes.

 ## 2. Development Setup